dpaniukov/dpaniukov.github.io/_posts/2016-10-24-errors-in-Medin-Schaffer-1978.md

 ---
 layout: page
-title:  Error in Medin & Schaffer, 1978
+title:  Errors in Medin & Schaffer, 1978
 date: 2016-10-24 12:05:00
 ---

 Today we will simulate experiments on [Context Theory of Classification Learning](http://groups.psych.northwestern.edu/medin/documents/MedinSchaffer1978PsychRev.pdf) (Medin & Schaffer, 1978).
-**Important differences of simulated and published results will be shown**
+**Important differences of simulated and published results will be shown.**
 Dr. Medin kindly confirmed the typos in the paper and asked to publish them somewhere.

 # Set up the model: